Automattic/jetpack/to-test.md

 - Saving the post and confirming the settings and design updates pass through to the front end of the site.
 - Adding the subscription form widget to a widget area and confirming this still renders and works correctly.

+### Carousel

+We've added a new toggle under Jetpack > Settings > Writing in your dashboard.
+It allows you to hide the comments area in the image lightbox.
+Try toggling it off and ensure that the carousel no longer displays the Comment button, the text box to add a comment, and the comments list.

 ### Connection tools

 We've started working on a number of interface changes to improve the onboarding experience for new Jetpack site owners.
 To test those changes, you'll want to add the following filters to your test site: